SigNoz/signoz/frontend/src/container/OnboardingContainer/APM/Javascript/md-docs/nestjs.md

   module.exports = sdk
 ```

-Depending on the choice of your region for SigNoz cloud, the ingest endpoint will vary accordingly.

- US -	ingest.us.signoz.cloud:443/v1/traces

- IN -	ingest.in.signoz.cloud:443/v1/traces

- EU - ingest.eu.signoz.cloud:443/v1/traces

 Step 3.
 Import the tracer module where your app starts  `(Ex —> main.ts)`

 ```jsx
 const tracer = require('./tracer')
 ```

 Step 4.
 Start the tracer

 In the `async function boostrap` section of the application code `(Ex —> In main.ts)`, initialize the tracer as follows: